-The Board is ultimately responsible for the oversight of the long-term strategy, objectives and likely risks that the Company may be exposed to in the ordinary course of business.
+The Board is responsible for the efficient operation of the Company and ensures the Company fully discharges its legal, financial and regulatory responsibilities.
+These oversight functions of the Board of Directors are exercised through its various Committees.
 The Board is also responsible for evaluating and directing the implementation of the Company's internal controls and procedures including (but not limited to) maintaining a sound system of internal controls to safeguard shareholders' investments and the Company's assets.
 These functions of the Board are guided by the provisions of the NCCG, SCGG, the Companies and Allied Matters Act 2020, the Company's Articles of Association and other relevant laws and regulations.